 The Community Life and Worship Program provides student-focused events which integrate faith, gospel centered ministry, global missions, education, and community for students, faculty, and staff.
-These events will consist of chapel on Tuesday and some select Thursday mornings in First Baptist Church (Community Worship) and other specified co-curricular programming (Community Life) open to the entire campus community.
+These events will consist of chapels on Tuesday and some select Thursday mornings at 9:30 am (Community Worship) and other specified co-curricular programming (Community Life) open to the entire campus community.